NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 To set up your project in Parallel Works follow the below steps.

 #.
-Get your project’s allocation approved by NOAA RDHPCS
+Get your project's allocation approved by NOAA RDHPCS
    allocation committee.

    If you are unsure of an allocation amount for your project,